RISE Sleep Tracker

 Reviewed by

-• The RISE app can guide you through 20+ sleep hygiene habits each day to improve your sleep and energy levels while taking semaglutide drugs such as Ozempic or Wegovy (and even when you're not).
+• The RISE app can guide you through 20+ sleep hygiene habits to improve your sleep and energy levels while taking Ozempic (and even when you're not).

 Ozempic — one brand name for the drug semaglutide — is a diabetes drug that’s often used for weight loss.
-It may cause tiredness as a side effect, but as it’s a relatively new drug, so more research is needed.
+It may cause tiredness as a side effect as you may be eating fewer calories or miss out on sleep from Ozempic side effects.

-Below, we’ll dive into whether Ozempic can make you tired, other common side effects that could affect your sleep and energy, and how you can use the RISE app to get better sleep and more energy, both while on and off Ozempic.
+Below, we’ll dive into whether Ozempic can make you tired, common side effects that could affect your sleep and energy, and how you can use RISE to get more sleep and energy, both while on and off Ozempic.

-Another heads-up: Ozempic, Wegovy, and Rybelsus are different versions of the same drug: semaglutide.
-Wegovy is a higher dose and Rybelsus is a tablet form.
-Here, we’ll focus on Ozempic, but we’ve covered whether Wegovy can make you tired here and whether Rybelsus can make you tired here.
+Heads-up: Ozempic, Wegovy, and Rybelsus are different versions of the same drug: semaglutide.
+We’ve covered whether Wegovy can make you tired and Rybelsus can make you tired here.

 Advice From a Sleep Doctor